 So why do some doctors remain hesitant?
 And what further assurances and resources do they need to embrace coaching more fully within their medical practice?

-This article uses Sermo poll data and direct quotes from our community of global physicians to explore the evolving role of medical coaching in modern healthcare, its tangible value and the barriers still holding it back.
+This article uses Sermo survey data and direct quotes from our community of global physicians to explore the evolving role of medical coaching in modern healthcare, its tangible value, and the barriers still holding it back.

 What is physician pre-procedure coaching and why does it matter?

-Pre-production coaching, which is also known as just-in-time (JIT) training, involves giving physicians short, targeted training on specific procedures.
+Pre-procedure coaching, also known as just-in-time (JIT) training, involves providing physicians with short, targeted training on specific procedures.
 It’s usually given just before they carry out particularly high-risk or rarely performed surgeries.2

 Unlike traditional training or doctor mentorship programs, which focus on long-term education on general improvement, JIT is short-term and focuses on a specific task at hand.
 It’s focused, timely and depends on the situation to give physicians immediate support only where they most need it.